Jasonblalack/zyngapoker/Documentation.md

 Translation files are merged per language e.g. all `de.po` files are merged into one.
 As the translation system support language variants as well, you might also have a e.g. `de_AT.po` file.
 If your application figures out that the user comes from Austria you would select the `de_AT` locale.
 The merge happens on translation level first.
 On a second round the resolution `variant (de_AT) => language (de) => default (en) => code (en)` happens and leads to a final lookup table for the given language.
 This behavior is basically identical to every other [gettext](http://www.gnu.org/s/gettext/) implementation.
 Please note that this means that text from a library project which is placed in a file `de_DE.po` is of higher priority than the same text in your location project's `de.po` file.

-## Manifest
+## Project Configurations

-Each project must have a `manifest.json`.
-This file defines the name of the project and optionally a few other things like supported fields and their configuration.
+Each project must have a `jasyproject.json`.
+This file defines the name of the project and optionally a few other things like required projects, supported fields, manual file mappings etc.

 A simple manifest file looks like this: